ipni/index-provider/README.md

 Both CARv1 and CARv2 formats are supported.
 Index is regenerated on the fly if one is not present.

-#### Exposing reframe server from provider (experimental)
+#### Exposing delegated routing server from provider (experimental)

-Provider can export a reframe server.
-[Reframe](https://github.com/ipfs/specs/blob/main/reframe/REFRAME_PROTOCOL.md) is a protocol that allows IPFS nodes to advertise their contents to indexers alongside DHT.
-Reframe server is off by default.
+Provider can export a Delegated Routing server.
+Delegated Routing allows IPFS nodes to advertise their contents to indexers alongside DHT.
+Delegated Routing server is off by default.
 To enable it, add the following configuration block to the provider config file.

 ```
 {
   ...
-  Reframe {
+  DelegatedRouting {
     ListenMultiaddr: "/ip4/0.0.0.0/tcp/50617 (example)"
   }
   ...